 - a.
-Notify the state Warning Point through County Warning Point. - b.
-Notify the Community Emergency Coordinator (CEC), EPC, EMS and the EQCB.
+Notify the State Warning Point through the County Warning Point. - b.
+Notify the Emergency Management Duty Officer, EPC, EMS and the EPGMD.
 These three agencies are part of the unified command structure.
 Notify other support agencies, as requested by the IC. - c.
 Take necessary steps to warn municipalities and the public in the area affected, when so directed by the IC, or his designated representatives. - d.
 Possess an up-to-date evacuation plan and list of shelters and special properties for said plans, as required under PL 99-499, Title III.
 This information will include contact telephone numbers. - e.
-Division of Emergency Management will notify Mass Transit and coordinate with the American Red Cross to open shelters. - f.
-When directed by the IC, contact the FAA at Ft.
-Lauderdale/Hollywood International Airport to establish restricted air space over the incident.
+Office of Emergency Management will notify Mass Transit and coordinate with the American Red Cross to open shelters as requested. - f.
+When directed by the IC, contact the FAA at Miami International Airport to establish restricted air space over the incident.